 Poorly Planned Routes Cause Truck Accidents

 Twenty-two percent of all truck accidents are due to the driver not having a planned route in advance, causing distraction.
-The attorneys at Isaacs & Isaacs are experienced in fighting the injustice of truck accidents that cause both significant physical injury and financial loss.
+The truck accident attorneys at Isaacs & Isaacs are experienced in fighting the injustice of truck accidents that cause both significant physical injury and financial loss.
 Calling us quickly after the accidents helps avoid:

 - Missing the filing deadline